 What Clients Can Expect With a Non-Fatal Injury Evaluation

 As part of initial consultations, Dr. Chundru will speak with prospective clients about their case, learning about the parties involved, legal strategy, and injuries that were sustained.
-Attorneys frequently want to know whether the argument that they wish to make will be supported with a non-fatal injury evaluation, and in some cases, Dr. Chundru can provide a yes or no answer in this preliminary discussion.
+Attorneys frequently want to know whether the argument that they wish to make will be supported with a non-fatal injury evaluation.
+In some cases, Dr. Chundru can provide a yes or no answer in this preliminary discussion.
 In other cases, he requires further time and information to investigate.

 Once a client decides to work with Dr. Chundru, he will typically review resources that include: